 In order to provide better care for its members and to assist them in better understanding their own physical capabilities, the Boy Scouts of America recommends that everyone who participates in a Scouting event have an annual medical evaluation by a certified and licensed health-care provider—a physician (MD or DO), nurse practitioner, or physician assistant.
-Providing your medical information on this form will help ensure you meet the minimum standards for participation in various activities.
+Providing your medical information on the BSA HEALTH FORM will help ensure you meet the minimum standards for participation in various activities.
 Note that unit leaders must always protect the privacy of unit participants by protecting their medical information.

 Parts A and B are to be completed at least annually by participants in all Scouting events.
-This health history, parental/guardian informed consent and hold harmless/release agreement, and talent release statement is to be completed by the participant and parents/guardians.
+This health history, parental/guardian informed consent and release agreement, and talent release statement are to be completed by the participant and parents/guardians.

-Scouts and Leaders attending Camp Yawgoog during the summer of 2013 must use the new BSA Medical form.
-The new Medical form is mandatory for all persons staying overnight at Yawgoog Scout Reservation.
+Scouts and Leaders attending Camp Yawgoog during the summer of 2015 must use the BSA Medical form.
+The BSAMedical form is mandatory for all persons staying overnight at Yawgoog Scout Reservation.
 If you have any questions, please email the Reservation Director.

 All scouts (and adults who attend events) need to have a health form on file.
 The form is also now a requirement for attending Yawgoog.
 It does requires a doctor's signature, so by telling you about it now, so you have two months to get it in!
 If you have already had your physical, you can always mail or drop off a copy at the doctor's office so he can sign it without an appointment.

-For a copy of the 2013 BSA Health form, CLICK HERE.
+For a copy of the 2014/5 BSA Health form CLICK HERE.
 If you check the box on the top right labeled "Highlight fields", you can type the info into the form and save it on your computer.
 This makes it more readable and come next year if they don't change the form, you can reuse all the info that you typed in.

 Common mistakes include: